xpipe-io/xpipe/beacon/README.md

 - The data structures and exchange protocols are specified in the [io.xpipe.beacon.exchange package](src/main/java/io/xpipe/beacon/exchange).

-- Every exchange is initiated from the outside by sending a request message to the X-Pipe daemon.
+- Every exchange is initiated from the outside by sending a request message to the XPipe daemon.
   The daemon then always sends a response message.

 - The header information of a message is formatted in the json format.